runtime-enforcement/whyenf/other/README.md

 The overall structure of this artifact is presented below.
-Note that the `monpoly` and `whymon` folders will only be available after building the docker contrainer (see "Getting started" below).
+Note that the `monpoly` and `whymon` folders will only be available after building the docker container (see "Getting started" below).

 ```
 .